-- 1. 1x3 Vertical header - Refer to documentation of connector vendors and part numbers located at: DC-MHS Connector Information @ https://drive.google.com/drive/folders/1sURGb6UQ7pzr48 0RnXanBGqgC2a4EA4 - 2.
+- 1. 1x3 Vertical header - The following link contains documentation of connector vendors and part numbers: DC-MHS Connector Information - 2.
 The signal HPM_SCM_INTRUSION_N is routed directly between header and DC-SCM without other circuit connectivity.
 Polarity of the HPM_SCM_INTRUSION_N has an active low indicating intrusion. - 3.
-Presence-detect signal routed to HPM's FPGA - 4.
+Presence-detect signal routed to HPM's FPGA and called Intrusion Cable Pres N - 4.
 Electrical details of HPM_SCM_INTRUSION_N are defined in the DC-SCM 2.0 specification.

-Figure 23: Intrusion Switch Pinout and Connectivity
+Figure 25: Intrusion Switch Pinout and Connectivity

-Refer to Figure 24 for intrusion switch header physical pin numbering.
+Refer to Figure 26 for intrusion switch header physical pin numbering.

-Figure 24: Intrusion Switch Header Physical Pin Numbering
+Figure 26: Intrusion Switch Header Physical Pin Numbering

-8.4.
+9.4.
 Internal Host USB3 Connector

-If the HPM includes only one internal host USB3.1 connector (Internal port), it shall be either a vertical type A or vertical type C connector.
-Type A is strongly recommended to achieve maximum modularity.
-Refer to Figure 25 for an example of Host and BMC managed USB connectivity.
+If the HPM includes only one internal host USB3.1 connector (internal port), it shall be either a vertical type A or vertical type C connector.
+Type A is recommended to achieve maximum modularity.
+Refer to Figure 27 for an example of USB connectivity.

-Usage examples include Control Panel expansion, debug, or an Internal key.
+Usage examples include control panel expansion, debug, or an internal key.
 Physical presence, location, and envelope / keep out of the attached device or cable exit are to be defined by individual HPM form factor specifications.
-Additional USB connectors located on the HPM are outside the scope of this specification.
+The location (HPM or DC-SCM) for the USB3 source and additional USB connectors located on the HPM are outside the scope of this specification.

-Figure 25: Example High Level USB Diagram
+Figure 27: Example of a High-Level USB Diagram

-8.5.
+9.5.
 Control Panel Interfacing

 The primary function of a control panel is to enable users to interact with the system while they are physically present in front of the chassis.
-If the HPM form-factor includes a single control, then it shall be the primary control panel (PCP) connector.
-If an HPM form-factor includes two control panels, the additional control panel shall be the secondary control panel (SCP) connector.
+If the HPM form-factor includes a single control, then it shall be the Primary Control Panel (PCP) connector.
+If an HPM form-factor includes two control panels, the additional control panel shall be the Secondary Control Panel (SCP) connector.
 Connecting multiple HPMs to a single control panel is outside the scope of this specification.